PaulsGitHubs/IQ-Radio-Sample-Lossless-Compressions/README.md

 This project requires the FFTW and WaveLib libraries.
 Please ensure these libraries are properly installed and linked when building the project.

+- Installing wavelib
+# Navigate to the 'src' directory in your local copy of the 'wavelib' repository
+cd /path/to/wavelib/src

+# Compile all .c files in the directory to .o files
+gcc -c *.c

+# Combine all .o files into a single static library file
+ar rcs libwavelib.a *.o

+# Move the static library file to a directory where the linker can find it
+sudo mv libwavelib.a /usr/local/lib/

+# Copy all header files to a directory where the compiler can find them
+sudo cp ../inc/*.h /usr/local/include/
 ## Building

 1. Compile `rtl_capture.c using a C++ compiler and start scan so you have something to try it on...